Jackington6600/Arcus/index.md

    </td>
    <td>Focused Plasma
    </td>
    <td>Create a beam of focused plasma on a point within 50ft.
 A creature on this point suffers Heavy+MOD Fire damage.
 On consecutive turns you may continue to focus the beam anywhere within 10ft of its current location for just 1AP - this does not require you to expend another ability usage. <avoid>- Turn limit?
-Persists until it does not deal damage to a creature?
+Persists until it does not deal damage to a creature?</avoid>
    </td>
    <td>A+E, 50ft, Single point
    </td>